JoelPM/prebid-td/README.md

 4) Valuation - which bid is most valuable to the publisher at this moment?

 This process must now be split across the SSPs and the browser (for IG bids), which means that an SSP will no longer know what an ad slot is worth in realtime (nor will the publisher).
+-->

-# Prebid.js in a Fledge World
+# Prebid.js in a Parakeet World
 For the contextual ad selection process, Prebid.js can continue to function in the same manner as today.
 Here's what that looks like:

 ![Prebid.js Sequence Diagram](out/prebid_td_context/prebid_td_context.png)